bsmg/beat-saber-community-wiki/support.md

 The installers download mods to `Beat Saber/IPA/Pending`, BSIPA moves these files to root folder when you launch the game.
 If your game Plugins folder still is empty afterwards, run `IPA.exe` again and make sure that nothing is preventing it from running, e.g. `Anti-viruses, Admin permissions, etc.`

 # 1. No mods are showing up in game
+First, make sure that the following are correct:
+* **You ran the game once before installing mods**.
+BSIPA removes all mods on the first run of a fresh update to prevent broken old mods from loading on a new version.
+Reinstall mods again if this is the case.
+* Steam/Oculus is launching Beat Saber from the **same installation** that mods are in. *e.g. mods are on the D drive but steam is launching from the C drive.* Set the correct install location in your choice of installer.
+* If you installed mods manually, make sure you included all the files from the download and put them in the correct folders, as well as their dependencies.

-Try the solutions below, in descending order.
+If the above are correct, try the solutions below, in descending order.

 **Solution 1**
-- Update BSIPA to the latest version
+- Update BSIPA to the latest version (in ModAssistant or manually)
 - Go into your Beat Saber folder
-- Run IPA.exe
+- Run `IPA.exe`

 **Solution 2.**
 -  [Verify your game files](#verify-game-files-for-steam) (Steam only, oculus users refer to Solution 4)
 - Update BSIPA to the latest version
 - Go into your Beat Saber folder
-- Run IPA.exe
+- Run `IPA.exe`

 **Solution 3.**
 - Go into your Beat Saber folder